blueset/raycast-search-unicode/README.md

 You can choose to use one of the following options to run the `uni` executable:

+- **Node.js Native Binding**: This option uses Node.js native bindings of `uni`.
+This option has relatively fast performance, but with potentially limited platform support (e.g. Windows ARM64 is not supported).
 - **WebAssembly (WASM)** (default on macOS): This option uses a WebAssembly version of `uni` bundled with the plugin.
 This option does not require any installation, but may be slower than the native version.
 - **Bundled Native** (default on Windows): This option uses a native version of `uni` bundled with the plugin.
 This option does not require any installation, and is faster than the WASM version.
 However, it might not work on macOS due to developer certificate issues.
 - **System Installed**: This option uses a system-installed version of `uni`.
 You need to install `uni` manually using a package manager like Homebrew (macOS) or Scoop/Chocolatey (Windows).